Skip to main content

 Use caseStream

-Get “the” USD price of a tokenohlcvCandlesForToken
+Get the USD price of a token aggregated across poolsohlcvCandlesForToken

 Patterns